Updated June 22, 2020. We suggest you return for updates after July 1, 2020.

 + USB-C adapter for peripheral devices if needed

-We recommend you purchase a monitor for your cold desk in the studio.
+We recommend you purchase a monitor.
 There are many brands to choose from.
 We are recently considering the BenQ brand, available at B&H Online and other vendors.
 We recommend at least a 21" but 27" is better.
-It will save you significant time, increase your accuracy, and alleviate stress.
+As stated above, this will save you significant time, increase your accuracy, and alleviate stress.

 Access to at least a 12MP Camera for project work and design research.